vg-json-data/sm-json-data/strats.md

 A `comeInSpaceJumping` entrance condition indicates that Samus must come in with a Space Jump through the bottom of the doorway, applicable to horizontal transitions.
 It has the following properties:

-* _speedBooster_: If true, then Speed Booster must be used while gaining run speed.
+* _speedBooster_: If true, then Speed Booster must be used while gaining run speed or jumping.
 If false, then Speed Booster must not be used.
 If "any", then Speed Booster may or may not be used.
 * _minTiles_: The minimum horizontal speed that will satisfy the condition, measured in effective runway tiles with dash held on the remote runway.
 * _maxTiles_: The maximum horizontal speed that will satisfy the condition, measured in effective runway tiles with dash held on the remote runway.